How to Price Your Salon Services in 7 Steps

 3. Research Competitor Prices in Your Area

 When opening a new salon, it’s important that you do it your way.
 But potential customers in your area will still have to make the choice over which salon they want to give their business to.
 Factoring in the average prices for salon services in your area can be very helpful.
 To figure out salon prices in your area you can look on their websites, call and ask, or pay them a visit in person.
 Doing a visit to their salon is also a great way to know what the salon experience is like, so it serves as competitive research beyond pricing - which is an added bonus!
 You’ll want to adjust your pricing so that you are competitive.
+Get hyper-local, as prices vary widely from neighborhood to neighborhood in big cities.
 Keep in mind that you don’t have to beat every salon’s prices, you only need to aim to be in the general area if your services are comparable.
 If you are confident in your services and you know that you can provide a better experience for customers, you could easily consider charging more than them.

 4. Calculate Your Minimum Price Per Service